 Working Groups

 The Executive Committee may establish Working Groups or Focus Groups in order to facilitate its work.
 The creation of each Working Group or Focus Group shall be decided by resolution of the Executive Committee on the proposal of the chairperson.
+Working Groups may request the creation of a Focus Group with the aim of preparing a first draft.
+Should the Focus Group address a horizontal issue, the Executive Committee will decide which Working Group the Focus Group should report to.